robertmatthees/ga-rm.js-Interaction-Tracking-for-Google-Analytics/README.md

 <h2>Google Analytics Hit Limits</h2>

-In Large Scale Enterprise Tracking and being aware of <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/limits-quotas">Google's Data collection limit</a>, you may use this script just within your most important funnels / switch off default tracking unless you are on Google Analytics 360.
+In Large Scale Enterprise Tracking and being aware of <a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/limits-quotas">Google's Data collection limit</a>, you may use this script just within your most important funnels / switch off default tracking / set a minimum interaction time unless you are on Google Analytics 360.

 --------